Robots

 So, the only “safe“ and maybe worthwhile thing such a robot could do in that regard would be: to monitor the child 24/7 without touching it and calling a HUMAN for help as soon something needs to be done.

 But then, the big question is: why would you need that robot in the first place besides that monitoring function?
-Would it be far cheaper and safer to just buy/use a baby cam for example?
+Wouldn’t it be far cheaper and safer to just buy/use a baby cam for example?

 The other way “it could work out“ is by what we have just seen with the Optimus presentation: A HUMAN remotely controls the robot and every movement of it.
 But even then, would anybody trust a robot being able to physically handle a baby, remotely, through a human agent?
 I mean, the same mechanical limits/dangers apply there… Also, who would, as the remote human agent who controls the robot, dare to even try to touch a baby afar through robot arms/fingers?
 Would you do it?
 I wouldn’t, because I would justifiably fear hurting the baby.